milevk2/e-commerce_react_express/README.md

 - Mongoose as the MongoDB ODM for database integration.
 - Web-scraping service for generating dummy shop data.
 - User authentication and authorization for a personalized shopping experience.
+- Bulgarian version of the site available through LanguageContext.jsx.
+It takes the language from language enum in language.js.

 **API Integrations:**
 - Integration with https://weatherstack.com/ for user's convenience.